weewx/weewx/docs/series_tags.md

 1. Normally, if the tag `$month.outTemp.series(aggregation_type='max', aggregation_interval='day')`
 occurs in a document, Cheetah will try and convert it into a string in order to embed the results in the generated file.
-However, if it is not converted into a string, the expression actually returns a 3-way tuple of `ValueHelpers`.
-The data in each `ValueHelper` is a series.
+However, if it is not converted into a string, the expression actually returns a `SeriesHelper`, which is a 3-way tuple of `ValueHelpers`.
+The data in each `ValueHelper` is a _series_.
 The first one holds the start times of the aggregation intervals, the second the stop times, and the third the actual data.
 So, in this line, we store the three `ValueHelpers` separately as variables `$start`, `$stop`, and `$data`, respectively.

 2. We will work only with the start times and data.
 We [zip](https://docs.python.org/3/library/functions.html#zip) `$start` and `$data` together in order